kurianbenoy/kurianbenoy-website/_posts/2021-02-15-learningvue.md

 *Why learning Vue.js?*

 JavaScript is a language which I always wanted to learn.
 Yet recently when I was asked to learn as part of my day job, that's when I started thinking about learning it seriously.
-It always important to learn some new languages/frameworks from time to time.
+It is always important to learn some new languages/frameworks from time to time.
 Since it's a new year, let's plan to learn more tech topics in this year.

 *Before Learning Vue.js - learn JS first*

-To learn the Vue.js, first it is essential to learn the basics of JavaScript, HTML, CSS etc. first.
+To learn the Vue.js, first, it is essential to learn the basics of JavaScript, HTML, CSS etc.
 It is very important to get the fundamentals of JavaScript right.
 Read what Nadia has to say 👇

 ![image](https://user-images.githubusercontent.com/24592806/107968479-6dc04880-6fd4-11eb-89d1-c3fba9c88b01.png)